Can’t find something?

 All of our teachers meet the National Association for the Education of Young Children (NAEYC) accreditation standards, which require a Child Development Associate Credential (CDA), A.A., or B.A. in Early Childhood Education.

 As a partner in educational work-study programs with Emory and other nearby universities and colleges; paraprofessionals, volunteers and student teachers often join us.

-All faculty members also have extensive background checks, and receive CPR and First Aid Certifications, as well as universal precautions training.
+All staff members also have extensive background checks, and receive CPR and First Aid Certifications, as well as universal precautions training.

-In Reggio Emilia, there is a shared belief that children have within them an innate understanding of how to relate to the world and a natural curiosity which drives them to learn more.
-Children are not assumed to be empty vessels to be filled with instruction; they are seen as ready to learn when the right, best, or most appropriate opportunities are offered.
+In constructivist-based practices, there is a shared belief that children have within them an innate understanding of how to relate to the world and ac natural curiosity which drives them to learn more.
+Children are not assumed to be empty vessels to be fill with instruction; they are seen as ready to learn when the right, best, or most appropriate opportunities are offered.